History of Alicante: Christian conquest

+Pablo Rosser Limiñana says there is no consensus in documentary sources regarding the exact date of Laqant's seizure by the Castilians.
+These have nothing to say about the first decade of Castilian rule in the Taifa of Mursīyyah—not until August 1252 was a royal proclamation made concerning which villages were in its domain.
+Laqant was granted the charter of Córdoba, which was granted only to cities conquered without capitulation, alongside the privileges of Cartagena, in October.
+This indicates that Muslims were expelled from the city core and their houses and lands appropriated, therefore Laqant and its castle must have been taken with considerable resistance.

+According to Raphael Azuar Ruiz, after seizing the Muslim city of Laqant from its governor, Zayyan ibn Mardanīsh, around 1247, Infante Alfonso did not evacuate the city's Muslim inhabitants, but exiled only the military leaders of the armed resistance.
+Evidently the Castilian settler cohort in the city was added by Alfonso, later known as King Alfonso the Wise, to the already existing Muslim community.
+Most of the population in the urban centre of Laqant at that time was Muslim, comprising more than two-thirds (about 2,100 people) of its total population (approximately 2,500), with newly settled Christians no more than ten per cent (about 250) of the total and Jews less than five per cent (about 120 people).
+Because of this political reality, the edicts of law that the Castilian monarch subsequently issued regarding Laqant had to take into account the entire population living there, including Mudéjar, Christians, and Jews.

 Early Modern Era

 Monjas-Santa Faz Square in Alicante.

 After several decades as a battle field between the Kingdom of Castile and the Crown of Aragon, Alicante enjoyed a golden age during the 15th century together with the whole Kingdom of Valencia, rising to become a major Mediterranean trading centre exporting rice, wine, olive oil, oranges and wool.
 Between 1609 and 1614, however, King Philip III expelled thousands of moriscos who had remained in Valencia after the reconquista.
 This act cost the region dearly – with so many skilled artisans and agricultural labourers gone, the feudal nobility found itself sliding into bankruptcy.

 In the early 18th century Alicante, along with the rest of Valencia, backed Carlos in the War of Spanish Succession.
 Philip V won, and he punished the whole region by withdrawing the semi-autonomous status it had enjoyed since the time of the reconquista.